-\Box Center frame This moves the current view of the timeline so that the current frame is centered in the visible area of the timeline.

-\Box Onion skin view This displays several frames before and after the current frame using lightly shaded versions of the objects on the stage so that you can get a feel for the animation sequence.

-□ Onion skin outline view This also displays an onion skin view of several frames, but it uses wire frame outlines rather than filled objects.

-□ Edit multiple frames This enables you to edit the animation in several frames.
-KARPAGAM ACADEMY OF HIGHER EDUCATION

-Class: III BSc ITCourse Name: Multimedia and its ApplicationsCourse Code: 15ITU602Unit: IV (Flash)Batch- 2015-2018

-Prepared By Dr.D.ShanmugaPriyaa, Asso.
-Prof, Department of CS, CA & IT, KAHE Page 6 / 27

-□ Modify onion markers This displays a menu that allows you to choose how many frames to display in onion skin view.

-□ Current frame This shows the frame number of the currently selected frames.

-\Box Frame rate This shows the number of frames per second that are displayed in the current movie.

-□ Playback time This shows how many seconds will have elapsed when the current frame is played.

-\Box Scroll bars These enable you to see frames or layers that are not currently displayed.
+□ Onion skin view This displays several frames before and after the current frame using lightly shaded versions of the objects on the stage so that you can get a feel for the animation sequence. □ Onion skin outline view This also displays an onion skin view of several frames, but it uses wire frame outlines rather than filled objects. □ Edit multiple frames This enables you to edit the animation in several frames.
+KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III BSc IT Course Name: Multimedia and its Applications Course Code: 15ITU602 Unit: IV (Flash) Batch- 2015-2018 Prepared By Dr.D.ShanmugaPriyaa, Asso.
+Prof, Department of CS, CA & IT, KAHE Page 6 / 27 Modify onion markers This displays a menu that allows you to choose how many frames to display in onion skin view.
+Current frame This shows the frame number of the currently selected frames.
+Frame rate This shows the number of frames per second that are displayed in the current movie. □ Playback time This shows how many seconds will have elapsed when the current frame is played. □ Scroll bars These enable you to see frames or layers that are not currently displayed.
 26. a.
 How to create mouse events and How it works?

-b.
-How to apply action script and How to use Actionscript to control actions ?

-USING ACTIONSCRIPT TO CONTROL ACTIONS:

-In this section, we will look at some of the more basic actions that you are likely to use.
-In this way, you can get a feel for actually using some Actionscript to program your
+ANS: (OR) b.
+How to apply action script and How to use Actionscript to control actions?
+ANS: USING ACTIONSCRIPT TO CONTROL ACTIONS: In this section, we will look at some of the more basic actions that you are likely to use.
+In this way, you can get a feel for actually using some Actionscript to program your Flash movies.
+Goto: The goto action is used to move the playhead to a different frame in the timeline.
+KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III BSc IT Course Name: Multimedia and its Applications Course Code: 15ITU602 Unit: V (Flash ActionScript) Batch- 2015-2018 Prepared By Dr.D.ShanmugaPriyaa, Asso.
+Prof, Department of CS, CA & IT, KAHE Page 18 / 22 could provide the user with buttons that they could use to control playback of the movie.

-Flash movies.

-Goto:

-The goto action is used to move the playhead to a different frame in the timeline.
-KARPAGAM ACADEMY OF HIGHER EDUCATION

-Class: III BSc IT Course Code: 15ITU602 Prepared By Dr.D.ShanmugaPriyaa, Asso.
-Prof, Department of CS, CA & IT, KAHE Page 18 / 22

-\Box GotoAndPlay: This form of the action moves the playhead to a specific frame number or frame label and begins playing the movie from that point.

-\Box gotoAndStop: This form of the action moves the playhead to a specific frame number or frame label and stops the playback.